zalando/postgres-operator/docs/administrator.md

   pod_antiaffinity_topology_key: "failure-domain.beta.kubernetes.io/zone"
 ```

-### Add cluster-specific labels
+## Add cluster-specific labels

 In some cases, you might want to add `labels` that are specific to a given
-postgres cluster, in order to identify its child objects.
+Postgres cluster, in order to identify its child objects.
 The typical use case
 is to add labels that identifies the `Pods` created by the operator, in order
 to implement fine-controlled `NetworkPolicies`.